Elements of a Battery

 A battery involves actual contact.
 An assault is, in actuality, an incomplete battery; a person commits an assault if he or she intentionally places a person in apprehension of an impending battery.
 Conversely, if a person intended only an assault (to cause apprehension of an imminent battery), and harmful or offensive contact actually occurs, the person has committed a battery as well as an assault.

 This is also important in distinguishing accidental conduct.
-If a person violently slams into a fellow passenger on a moving public bus, there is no liability.
-But if, on the same public bus, there is only the slightest intentional touching of another, which is harmful or offensive and also non-consensual (such as reaching out and touching a woman's thigh), a battery has occurred.
+If a person violently, but accidentally, slams into a fellow passenger on a moving public bus, there is no liability.
+But if on the same public bus, there is only the slightest intentional touching of another, which is harmful or offensive and also non-consensual (such as reaching out and touching a woman's thigh), a battery has occurred.

 Conversely, if there was only an intended assault, as in a person gesturing toward another in a menacing manner, and the person trips and actually crashes into the other person, both an assault and battery have occurred.